JaxionProject/jaxion/paper/paper.md

 # Acknowledgements

-We acknowledge discussions with researchers over the past decade which led to an initial implementation of a fuzzy dark matter, refinement and several publications over the years, and ultimately the development of this Python package.
+We acknowledge discussions with researchers over the past decade which led to an initial implementation of FDM solvers, refinement and several publications over the years, and ultimately the development of this Python package.
 Thanks are due to:
 Mustafa A. Amin,
 Fernando Becerra,